Cooperative principle: Grice's maxims

 On the assumption that some such general principle as this is acceptable, one may perhaps distinguish four categories under one or another of which will fall certain more specific maxims and submaxims, the following of which will, in general, yield results in accordance with the Cooperative Principle.
 Echoing Kant, I call these categories Quantity, Quality, Relation, and Manner.

-Maxim of quantity (content length and depth)
+Maxim of quantity (informativity)

-In simple terms, the maxim of quantity is to be informative.
+The maxim of quantity is: be informative.